How to Stop Procrastination and Move towards Action

 Email, Facebook, Twitter, or just plain old surfing the web all provide an opportunity for the procrastinator to go down a rabbit hole – and when we go down that rabbit hole we spend time that we can’t get back.
 Here are four techniques to manage technology and reduce procrastination.

-Strategy #3: The Purposeful Path to Beating Procrastination.
+Strategy #3: The Purposeful Path and How to Stop Procrastination

 As Nietzche said "He who has a strong enough why can bear almost any how".
 Having a good reason to do something motivates you whenever you see yourself starting to procrastinate.
 The clearer you are on your purpose, the less you procrastinate.
 Why, because purpose focuses you on your actions and what truly matters.
 Here are some steps to build purpose and beat procrastination.